stelatron/HoyControl/README.md

 `% email, username, password, DTU_id, inverter_id`
 `example@gmail.com,Hoymiles_username,Encoded_password,DTU_id,inverter_id`

+The code uses the day-ahead prices for the Netherlands.
+You can change this by modifying the ENTSOE_DOMAIN_NL variable.
 The code also expects the user to have a token that grants access to the day-ahead electricity prices on the ENTSOE website.
-This can be arranged by creating an account on the transparency.entsoe.eu website and requesting restful API access.
+The token should be provided in the ENTSOE_TOKEN variable.
+This token can be requested by creating an account on the transparency.entsoe.eu website and requesting restful API access.

 For questions you can contact us at stelatron@gmail.com